EnigmaCurry/dry_agent/README.md

 make dev
 ```

-Dev mode does the following:
+Dev mode tips:

+ * To enable dev mode, you must set `ALLOW_DEV_MODE=true` in the .env
+   file.

+ * Before you run `make dev`, you must run `make install` first.

- * The local [app](app) source directory is bind mounted inside the
+ * The local [app](app) and [frontend](frontend) source directories
-container (`/app/app`).
+   are bind mounted inside the container (`/app`)

- * FastAPI is set to reload automatically on source file
+ * FastAPI is set to reload automatically on Python source file
    changes (`--reload`).

- * Vite rebuilds Svelte Kit app on source file changes.
+ * Vite rebuilds Svelte Kit app on Javascript source file changes.

  * The auth token is staticly set to
    `correct-horse-battery-staple-this-is-for-dev-mode-only`, which is
-**insecure**, but by keeping the token static makes it so you don't
+   **insecure**, but this makes it so you don't have to log in again
-have to log in again after the app reloads.
-TOTP secondary auth is
+   after the app reloads.
+TOTP secondary auth is still required in dev
-still required though.
+   mode, so it is not completely open.

  * Only in dev mode are you allowed to log in via multiple devices
    simultaneously.

  * Your workstation (tmux) sessions are unaffected by app reloads.

-Dev mode is set to only run in your shell foreground (it adds the
+ * Dev mode will only run in your shell foreground (it adds the docker
-docker arg `--rm`).
+   arg `--rm`).
 To quit, press Ctrl-C several times.
-If you
+Once you quit dev
+   mode, the app will respond `Bad Gateway`.

-run `make install` it will disable development mode and go back into
-production mode in the background.
+ * You may run `make install` to go back into production mode (in the
+   background).